thisispayam/starter/README.md

   - Webpack 2

 # instruction
-- Make sure Node and npm are installed on your sytems
+- Make sure Node and npm are installed on your system.
 - Run: "npm install" in terminal.
 - Run: "gulp watch"